Help for Executors

 Executors face many tough questions.
 In many counties in Texas, including here in Collin County, an attorney is required to help probate the estate of a deceased person.
 The executor (called a personal representative in some states) is the person named in a will or appointed by a court to wrap up a person’s financial affairs after their death.
 Basically, this includes taking care of property, paying bills and taxes, and seeing that assets are transferred to their new rightful owners.

-At Willingham Law Firm, PC, we realize that many people who are named executors have little to no experience in this role, and may feel overwhelmed.
+At Willingham & Galvan, we realize that many people who are named executors have little to no experience in this role, and may feel overwhelmed.
 This is particularly true because certain mistakes may carry legal consequences for the executor.
 When you retain our firm, our McKinney probate attorneys can provide the experienced guidance and legal representation you need throughout the probate process.

 Step 1: Locate the Will